-Optical Loss from Scattering In order to maintain the highest optical power in future detectors, it is important to minimize the optical scatter.
 Scatterometer measurements should be conducted for proposed coatings and new coating materials.
 Studies of the dependence of scatter on coating materials and manufacturing are important in determining the lowest possible scatter.

-Realizing more sophisticated quantum non-demolition (QND) topologies also requires extreme low-loss optical systems as is explained in section 4.2.1 for the case of filter cavities.
 One of the important sources of optical loss is scattering from mirror-surface aberrations.
 These are traditionally investigated by measuring the angular distribution of scattered light (i.e. measurements of the bidirectional scattering distribution function (BSDF)), or scanning the surface with lasers and integrating the scattered light in spheres.
 As much as these measurements are important to link scattering from mirrors with losses in optical systems like cavities, they do not give direct information about the cause of scattering.

 Scatter loss in (future) optical systems with sizes up to a few hundred of meters will likely be dominated by point-defect scattering as the quality of substrate polishing has advanced to a level that makes residual surface-roughness scatter loss negligible in most cases.
 These conclusions are based on numerous simulations and partially on scattering measurements in first-generation GW detectors.
-Even though it is believed that very low-loss systems can be realized in the near future with scatter loss around 10 ppm per mirror, the question is how much further loss can be decreased.
+Even though it is believed that very low-loss systems can be realized in the near future with scatter loss around 10 ppm per mirror, the question is how much further the loss can be decreased.
 Loss estimates play a major role when deciding between the various candidate QND configurations for future GW detectors.
-Whereas input filters (see section 4.4.1) are relatively robust against optical loss, output filters (see section 4.4.2) that can potentially eliminate all back-action quantum noise are known to be highly susceptible to loss.
+Whereas input filters (see section Op-4.4.1) are relatively robust against optical loss, output filters (see section LT-4.4.2) that can potentially eliminate all back-action quantum noise are known to be highly susceptible to loss.
 A few ppm loss per mirror typically destroys the entire advantage that output filters have over input filters (eventually making them even worse in performance).
 Similar problems are encountered with alternative QND schemes.

 Assuming that point-like defects residing in the mirror coatings are the dominant source of scatter loss, one has to investigate individual defects for their material compositions, morphologies, and structures.
-The answers can be used to understand the origin of the defects with the goal to improve the coating process.
+The answers can be used to understand the origin of the defects with the goal to improve the coating process and, in case of damage induced defects, also the handling of the coated optics.
 Various analysis methods are available.
 Defect morphology can be studied optically or with force microscopy depending on defect size.
 Defect materials can be investigated spectroscopically.
 The analyses should progress from larger to smaller defects since the larger defects dominate the point-defect scatter even if they are significantly less numerous.

-5.1.6 Coating Research: Other Coating Properties
+Op-5.1.5 Coating Research: Other Coating Properties

 Thermo-optic Noise Coating Thermo-Optic (TO) noise is the apparent motion of the surface of a mirror due to stochastic temperature fluctuations.
-These temperature fluctuations drive two separate but correlated effects, commonly known as coating Thermo-Elastic (TE) and coating Thermo-Refractive (TR) noise [153, 154].
-The power spectral density of these temperature fluctuations has been calculated in various places [153, 155].
+These temperature fluctuations drive two separate but correlated effects, commonly known as coating Thermo-Elastic (TE) and coating Thermo-Refractive (TR) noise [196, 197].
+The power spectral density of these temperature fluctuations has been calculated in various places [196, 198].

 The first effect (TE) is physical motion of the surface of the mirror due to the thermal expansion of the coating.
 This effect requires knowledge of the effective Coefficient of Thermal Expansion (CTE) for the coating materials.
-We say "effective" because the coatings are attached to large substrates, therefore not free to expand laterally; Poisson ratio effects and substrate behavior need to be accounted for.
-They are also under great stress so that any change in the Youngs modulus with temperature could conceivably couple into out-of-plane expansion of the layers.
+We say 'effective' because the coatings are attached to large substrates, therefore not free to expand laterally; Poisson ratio effects and substrate behavior need to be accounted for.
+The coatings are also under great stress so that any change in the Young's modulus with temperature could conceivably couple into out-of-plane expansion of the layers.